dct2012/4wm/README.md

 * Work on floating layout.
   * make sure floating windows are always on top.

-* Setborders
-  * finalize the switch to setclientborders and setdesktopborders.

 * Add a command to invert the current windows color.

 Bugs